paymentwall/paymentwall.github.io/docs/reference-pingback-custom_param.md

 |---|---|
 |**OWN**| Your custom parameter which you passed when build widget. |

-To use OWN custom parameter, please add your custom parameter as [addtional parameter](/reference/widgets#additional-parameters).
+To use OWN custom parameter, please add your custom parameter as additional parameter.

 Here we added ```my_custom_param``` as a parameter name and ```my custom value``` as a value that we want to get back from pingback request.